 Skip to main content

-To set up a self-contained chat screen that shows a list of messages and give users the ability to send messages you can use one of the following components:
+You can set up a self-contained chat screen that displays a list of messages and gives users the ability to send messages by using one of the following components:

 • MessageListFragment: A Fragment that represents a self-contained chat screen.